thana-than/LockwoodImmersiveMagicMirror/README.md

   -f FPS, --fps FPS                         Set the desired Frames Per Second.
 Defaults to 30.
   -w WIDTH HEIGHT, --window WIDTH HEIGHT    Set the desired Window Size.
 Defaults to 1920 1080.
    ```
+## Config
+After you run mirror.py for the first time, a config.ini file will be written to the working directory.
+Different environments / cameras will affect color perception - this config exists so that you may update the candle color ranges as needed.
+If you need to update the config with accurate colors, I would recommend running with debug mode on `python mirror.py -d` and simply sample the colors shown in the video feed.
 ## Contact

 Than More - [thanathan.com](https://thanathan.com/) - than@thanathan.com